bio-miga/miga/manual/part1.md

 ## Taxonomy

-MiGA's ultimate goal is to provide a standardized set of analyses for consistent genome-wide taxonomic analyses.
+MiGA's ultimate goal is to provide a standardized set of tools for consistent genome-wide taxonomic analyses.
 For this reason, MiGA **does not** provide nor favors any one taxonomic database.
 This *authority-agnostic* approach allows us to focus on the underlying analyses, supporting as many schemas as possible.